AgoraIO/video-sdk-samples-ios/authentication-workflow/README.md

 With your token server set up using the example found [here](https://github.com/AgoraIO-Community/agora-token-service), you'll need to take note of your token server to pass into a network request.

-There's a network request in swift written out in [TokenAuthenitcationView](TokenAuthenitcationView.swift#L25), in a function that returns the token as a String.
+There's a network request in swift written out in [TokenAuthenitcationView](TokenAuthenticationView.swift#L23-L37), in a function that returns the token as a String.

 ### Agora Logic

-Once you have your token, join the channel using the Agora SDK, passing the token, as can be seen [here](TokenAuthenitcationView.swift#L100).
+Once you have the token, join the channel using the Agora SDK with the token, as can be seen in [here](TokenAuthenticationView.swift#L106-L110), and [here in the AgoraManager](../agora-manager/AgoraManager.swift#L80-L83).

 ## Full Documentation